Teaching yoga poses to toddlers and little kids can be a real challenge, but is fun and rewarding!

 Here is a post with some of my favorite kids yoga cards from Amazon:

-I also have a set of digital Yoga Cards for the Perfect Yoga Flow that would work great for this as well, here.
+Here’s a set of digital Yoga Cards for the Perfect Yoga Flow that would work great for this as well.

 What other yoga poses do you do with your kids or toddlers at home or at school?

-Check out so more kids yoga and mindfulness resources in my Free Resources Library:
+Check out some more kids yoga and mindfulness resources in my Free Resources Library: